You’ve heard it before and you’ll hear it again: always wear sunscreen!

 For a gently healing exfoliator, use our Honey Body Scrub in the tub or shower.
 Honey has natural antibacterial properties and brings moisture back to the skin, which is just what you’ll need after a burn.
 We recommend that you use this after your skin is no longer red and tender to help removed peeling skin.

 To further nourish the skin and replenish moisture, finish off your skin treatment with one of our Honey Body Butters.
-Sun Body Butter brings life back to damaged skin with a botanical mixture of berries, nuts, and green tea.
+Strength Body Butter brings life back to damaged skin with a powerful blend of essential oils including clove, cinnamon, eucalyptus, and citrus.
 The formula is rich without being too